 - Submit an up-to-date curriculum vitae (CV).

-- Non-native English speakers must submit a TOEFL score of at least 90 or and IELTS rating of at least 6.5 or a Duolingo score of at least 110.
-Note that while we accept Duolingo scores for admissions, some US VISA applications will not accept Duolingo scores and may require another mechanism such as TOEFL or IELTS.
+- Non-native English speakers must submit a TOEFL score of at least 90 or and IELTS rating of at least 6.5.
+At-home or in-person versions of either exam, if offered, will be accepted.

 - Submit at least 3 letters of recommendation.